Atmo26/crisisheroine/Custom Rules.md

 ### Scene 2 and 3

 Proceed in the same way as Scene 1.
+\
-Be sure to do 3 times the "Rebellion Check".
+Be sure to do 3 times the "Rebellion Check", one for each Scene.

 ### Climax Battle

+GM explains who was behind all the lewd and/or the Player finally catches up to the monster.
+Time for the final battle!
+\
-GM explains the battle history / PL rolls against it そ れ Here, we check how many times the "defense check" was successful.
+Here, we check how many times the "Rebellion Check" was successful.
 In the case of multiple PL sessions, it applies separately.

-If Rebellion: 3 the character can act one additional turn before the start of the first turn (separate from surprises, can act faster than surprises)
+1. If Rebellion = 3 the Player can act one additional turn before the start of the first turn (separate from surprises, can act faster than surprises) ;

-1. If "rebellion: 2", fight as usual
+2. If Rebellion = 2, fight as usual;
-2. If Rebellion: 1, that character can not do anything except [passive] on the first turn.
+3. If Rebellion = 1, the Player can not do anything except [passive] on the first turn.
-3. If "Rebellion: 0" that character can not participate in the battle, the session is automatically defeated.
+4. If Rebellion = 0, the Player can not participate in the battle, the session is automatically defeated.
 In a multiple PL session, if there are other characters with "Dist: 1" or more, Participate in the battle as Rebellion: 1, and if you are alive at the end of the session, shake only the Complete List and follow the effect.